WHAT IS AN EXPANSION JOINT?

 Expansion joints are often installed near boilers, heat exchangers, pumps, turbines, condensers, engines and in long pipe systems or pipe ducts.

-Expansion joint types are available?
+What types of expansion joint types are available?

 Expansion joints come in a wide variety of designs.
 Some of them are standard and some are customised as per client requirements.
 Although their design may vary significantly, all expansion joints are nevertheless composed from some of the following components, all with one or more specific functionalities: bellows, welding ends, flanges, hinges, tie-rods, spherical washers, wire mesh, insulation, inner sleeve, external cover, elbow and/or ring reinforcement/equalizing rings.